rclone/rclone/docs/content/onedrive.md

 second.
 These will be used to detect whether objects need syncing or not.

-OneDrive personal supports SHA1 type hashes.
-OneDrive for business and Sharepoint Server support [QuickXorHash](https://docs.microsoft.com/en-us/onedrive/developer/code-snippets/quickxorhash).
+OneDrive Personal, OneDrive for Business and Sharepoint Server support [QuickXorHash](https://docs.microsoft.com/en-us/onedrive/developer/code-snippets/quickxorhash).

+Before rclone 1.62 the default hash for Onedrive Personal was `SHA1`.
+For rclone 1.62 and above the default for all Onedrive backends is `QuickXorHash`.

+Starting from July 2023 `SHA1` support is being phased out in Onedrive Personal in favour of `QuickXorHash`.
+If necessary the `--onedrive-hash-type` flag (or `hash_type` config option) can be used to select `SHA1` during the transition period if this is important your workflow.

 For all types of OneDrive you can use the `--checksum` flag.